-Recently, we were on a mission to find me a new watercolor set.
-We both knew of an art supply store near Bastille, but we both only knew it “by sight.”
+I’ve been roaming around Paris on a mission to find me a new watercolor set.
+I knew of an art supply store near Bastille, but only knew it “by sight.”
 This means you land at the top of the Métro station, you look around and feel your way down alleyways and through memory banks to remember where the heck that art supply store was that you stumbled upon not so long ago.

 So you know, there was a lot of walking and distractions.